365businessdev/docs/docs/en-us/365-business-proxy-application/proxy-application-client-installation.md

 Please [read the article](proxy-application-whatis.md) to find out where to install the 365 business Proxy Application Client.

 <div class="alert alert-notice">
-    <i class="fa-light fa-hand-point-up fa-lg" style="--fa-secondary-color: #FF0000; --fa-primary-color: #111111; --fa-secondary-opacity: 0.7"></i> <strong>Good to know:</strong> Please note that to complete the installation of the 365 business Proxy Application Client, you need to specify the <strong>Tenant ID</strong> of your Microsoft Dynamics 365 Business Central environment.<br>
+    <i class="fa-light fa-hand-point-up fa-lg"></i> <strong>Good to know</strong> Please note that to complete the installation of the 365 business Proxy Application Client, you need to specify the <strong>Tenant ID</strong> of your Microsoft Dynamics 365 Business Central environment.<br>
     <br>
     You can find this information in the <strong>Proxy Application Setup</strong>.<br>
     <br>